Meet Swordplay LA’s Fencing Coaches

 Mary is now co-owner of Swordplay LA and continues to inspire fencers who are looking to excel in the sport.

-Ryan Cook (co-Owner/competition instructor)
+Ryan Cook (co-Owner/competition FENCING COACH, foil)

-Although he took a brief break from coaching during college, he returned after graduating Magna Cum Laude with a Bachelor of Arts in Philosophy.
+Although he took a brief break from coaching during college, he returned to Swordplay LA after graduating Magna Cum Laude with a Bachelor of Arts in Philosophy.
 Now he leverages the critical thinking and communication skills he obtained during college to help students take their game to the next level and approach the sport with a critical eye.

 He is the armorer, treasurer, and webmaster for the Southern California Scholastic Fencing League, as well as being the official armorer of the San Bernardino Division of the US Fencing Association.

-Ben Campbell (instructor)
+Ben Campbell (sabre FENCING COACH)

-Tyler Wohlner (instructor)
+Tyler Wohlner (foil FENCING COACH)

 Tyler has been part of the Swordplay LA family since 2009.
 His weapon of expertise is foil and he strives to be a tool that students can use to achieve their maximum potential in both mind and body.

-Jessie Cook (instructor)
+Jessie Cook (sabre FENCING COACH)

 Jessie Cook is Swordplay LA’s newest and youngest sabre coach.
 She has been training at Swordplay LA since 2008, and although she specializes in sabre she’s also familiar with foil.
 She continues to participate in Sam Signorelli’s sabre classes, where she helps her fellow students fence better with insightful tips and advice -- she also keeps them laughing with her colorful personality.